Welcome to Day 4 of this free 10 day acoustic guitar series!

 If you've successfully played along with Andy in the full demo video above, you're ready to move on to Day 5 of this Starter course where we'll be checking out a NEW chord and another easy song PLUS a new easy melody!

-If you've found you struggle, you may wish to checkout The previous days in this course OR Andy's complete Beginners Course, which is a more in depth version of this starter course.
+If you've found you struggle, you may wish to checkout the previous lessons in this course to practice some elements or songs again.